State of Wisconsin Cannabis Reform Questionnaire

 If yes, please list current / previous public office.

-Over 39 US states and territories, not including Wisconsin, are regulating cannabis for medical and/or adult use, despite cannabis’ federal illegality.
+A vast majority of US states and territories, not including Wisconsin, are regulating cannabis for medical and/or adult use, despite cannabis’ federal illegality.
 Ending federal prohibition would help alleviate this tension between these states and the US government and allow states to set their own policies better suited for them and free from federal interference.

 Legalizing responsible adult use of cannabis provides states the opportunity to take cannabis off the streets and place it behind age-verified counters to better provide for consumer and public safety and prevent youth access.
 Taxing and regulating adult use of cannabis also provides economic stimulus through job creation and tax revenue.